HELPERBY’S SOLUTION TO THE ANTIBIOTIC RESISTANCE CRISIS

 Rapidly active against a wide range of key clinically important bacterial strains eg. MRSA and MSSA

 99.9999% reduction in bacterial count in combination with several classes of existing antimicrobials against MRSA and Pseudomonas in vitro

 Low propensity for the induction of bacterial resistance

-In combination with Colistin (last resort antibiotic), kills CRE (carbapenem-resistant Enterobacteriaceae) and Colistin resistant CRE
+In combination with low dose Colistin (last resort antibiotic), kills CRE (carbapenem-resistant Enterobacteriaceae) and Colistin resistant CRE

-In combination with Colistin, active against carbapenem / Colistin sensitive and resistant Klebsiella, E.coli, Enterobacter and also against carbapenem-resistant / Colistin sensitive Pseudomonas and Acinetobacter
+In combination with low dose Colistin, active against carbapenem / Colistin sensitive and resistant Klebsiella, E.coli, Enterobacter and also against carbapenem-resistant / Colistin sensitive Pseudomonas and Acinetobacter

 SINGLE INTACT BACTERIUM